shioyadan/Konata/docs/kanata-log-format.md

 Each instruction can have multiple pipeline states, which can be overlaid in a viewer.
 For example, you can overlay a stall state on top of the normal pipeline stages.

 An overlaid layer is called a "lane" and is specified by the second argument of the "S" or "E" command.
-By default, the lane zero outputs normal pipelines, and the lane one outputs stall.
+Typically, a lane with id-zero represents normal pipelines, and a lane with id-one represents pipeline stall.

+An example of the lane feature can be seen by opening "docs/kanata-sample-2.log.gz" and doing "right click -> Lane -> Split lanes".
+There you will see that the "stl" representing pipeline stall with lane-id one is progressing in parallel with normal pipeline stages with lane-id zero.

 ## Command Reference